tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 Fields with required data include _Title, Author, Abstract, Keywords, Presenting Author, Presented At, Conflicts of interest, and Collection._

 Access all but Collection from the list at the left by hovering over a category, and then clicking on the pencil icon and filling in requested information.

-Regarding the Conflicts of interest, you will be asked to specify if your abstract is (co-)authored by an editor in BISS.
-Select **No** unless Gail Kampmeier, Shelley James, or Elycia Wallis are co-authoring the abstract.
+Regarding the `Conflicts of interest`, you will be asked to specify if your abstract is (co-)authored by an editor in BISS.
+Select **No** unless Gail Kampmeier, Shelley James, or Elycia Wallis are co-authors on your abstract.

 ## Collection (Session)

-Each Collection (in ARPHA) represents an [organized session](/conferences/2023/session-list/) accepted for TDWG 2023, including posters and contributed oral presentations.
-Many session organizers have agreed to consider unsolicited contributions, so if you think your presentation would fit an existing topic and organizers have indicated they will consider it, choose that collection, otherwise select Contributed Oral Presentation or Virtual Poster.
+Each `Collection` (in ARPHA) represents an [organized session](/conferences/2023/session-list/) accepted for TDWG 2023, including posters and contributed oral presentations.
+Many session organizers have agreed to consider unsolicited contributions, so if you think your presentation would fit an existing topic and organizers have indicated they will consider it, choose that collection, otherwise select Contributed Oral Presentation or Poster.

 **Click `Collections` on the top navigation bar of your manuscript** (top right of figure below) for a drop-down list of sessions.
 Choose the most appropriate collection for your abstract.
 Designating a Collection is critical, as your abstract cannot be directed to the proper editors without this assignment.
 Note that both authors and editors have the ability to [designate a collection](https://arpha.pensoft.net/tips/Add-to-Article-Collections).